 Server displays the Insert Parameter Control dialog box.

-- A parameter control will be added into the report.
-Specify the value for the parameter.
+- Specify the value for the parameter.
 You may specify the value in one of these ways.

 - Once the value in the parameter control changes, the report will re-run with the new parameter value.